omahajs/generator-omaha/README.md

   - Living styleguide: `grunt docs open:styleguide`
 - [Review the code](/generators/app/templates/tasks) to see all the available tasks

-> View the [technologies used by the app generator](generators/app/README.md) and the [lint rules that make your code more secure](generators/app/templates/config/README.md)
+> View the [technologies used](generators/app/README.md) and the [lint rules that make your code more secure](generators/app/templates/config/README.md)

 Command Line Options
 --------------------